Biography

 Previous roles include: The Queen of Shemakha The Golden Cockerel, Fennimore Der Silbersee and title role in Patience (ETO), Aithra Die Ågyptische Helena and Adele Die Fledermaus (Fulham Opera), The Queen of the Night (cover) in The Magic Flute (Glyndebourne), Juliette and cover Marietta Die Tote Stadt (Longborough Festival), Queen of the Night The Magic Flute (OperaUpClose), Donna Anna Don Giovanni (HGO), Gilda Rigoletto (Opera Loki), Leila The Pearl Fishers (Opera South East) and Violetta La Traviata (Opera Loki).

-Luci has covered Cleopatra Giulio Cesare, Konstanze The Abduction from the Seraglio, Mimì La Bohème and Matilde in Rossini's Elisabetta all for ETO, and appeared as Iris in the world premiere of Keith Burstein's The Prometheus Revolution for Grimeborn Festival.
+Luci has covered: Cleopatra Giulio Cesare, Konstanze The Abduction from the Seraglio, Mimì La Bohème and Matilde in Rossini's Elisabetta all for ETO, and appeared as Iris in the world premiere of Keith Burstein's The Prometheus Revolution for Grimeborn Festival.
 In support of her roles with ETO Luci was asked to sing live on BBC Radio 3 in October 2019.

 In 2021 Luci released her debut recording, Peter Warlock Songbook, with pianist Eleanor Meynell, on the Convivium label.